IOT-DSA/dslink-dart-belimo-cloud/README.md

 ### Versions

+* 1.3.7 - Check for existing pending requests before adding a new one.
+Compare device, API and query parameters.
 * 1.3.6+1 - Remove more debug logging
 * 1.3.6 - Provide a "Queue Level" metric on the root node to track current request queue.
 Remove some debug logging.